Obstructed Thickenings and Supermanifolds: Introduction

 \section{Introduction}

-Supermanifolds are constructs which have arisen from considerations of supersymmetry in physics.
+Supermanifolds are objects which have arisen from considerations of supersymmetry in physics.
 In the context of superstring theory, super Riemann surfaces and their moduli are of particular interest, for it is on the moduli space of super Riemann surfaces where one calculates scattering amplitudes.
-The methods for undertaking these calculations are sensitive to the `obstruction theory' of the moduli space and so, for at least that reason, one can find motivation for studying obstruction theory more generally for supermanifolds. \\
+The methods for undertaking these calculations are sensitive to the `obstruction theory' of the moduli space, which was the subject of study by Donagi and Witten in \cite{DW1, DW2}.
+Hence, for at least this reason, one can find motivation for studying the obstruction theory of supermanifolds more generally. \\

+There are a number articles in the supergeometry literature which address obstruction theory specifically.
+We reference a few here.
+In \cite{ONISHNS, ONISHNSCOT} one finds explicit constructions of complex supermanifolds.
+Obstruction theory here is studied by reference to obstruction classes.
+The notion of `higher obstruction classes', is introduced in \cite{BER, DW1} and studied further in \cite{BETTHIGHOBS}.
+Obstruction theory related to embeddings of supermanifolds are studied in \cite{LEBRUN, BETTEMB, NOJAEMB}; and for varieties in projective superspace in \cite{BETTVAR}.
+For other recent and exciting developments in complex supergeometry related to obstruction theory, see \cite{NOJACY, NOJAONESCY, NOJAPI}. \\

 In this article we study obstruction theory with the view to further understand the classification of supermanifolds.
 This problem, of classifying supermanifolds, was itself initiated by Batchelor in \cite{BAT} where a classification is obtained in the smooth setting.
 In the complex-analytic setting, the analogous problem becomes more subtle and inroads into the classification problem are made in \cite{GREEN, YMAN, ONISHCLASS}.
 The moduli variety of complex supermanifolds was constructed and studied by Onishchik in a particular instance in \cite{ONISHMOD} and then in more generality in \cite{ONISHCLASS}.
 We review these studies here and, in line with the overall theme of this article, propose that this variety will admit a filtration. \\